Cracked Pot Meditations – Inner Child

 or have any idea what music people are listening to,

-but keep those darn kids off my lawn!
+But those darn kids off my lawn!

 Amen.